 Under normal circumstances, the trust will invest at least 80% of the value of its assets in common stocks of European companies.
 The trust invests in a portfolio of European companies that the sponsor believes have had strong valuations, returns on capital and balance sheets.
 To determine whether a company has an attractive valuation, the sponsor compares valuation metrics against the selected company's peer group.
 Strong returns on capital are evidenced by the company's return on capital compared to the selected company's peer group.
 Companies with strong balance sheets are typically those entities that are less levered than their peers.
 The trust's investment process is designed to favor strong cash flow generating companies that trade at reasonable multiples of their excess profits.
 However, there can be no assurance that the trust's investment strategy will identify companies that will perform well in the future.
-As a result of this strategy, the trust invests significantly in the industrials sector and in securities issued by companies headquartered in the United Kingdom.
+As a result of this strategy, the trust is concentrated in the consumer products sector and in the industrials sector.